 “… The race is not to the swift, nor the battle to the strong, neither yet the bread to the wise, nor yet the riches to men of understanding, nor yet favour to men of skill …”

 - Pay attention to sentence structure, a.k.a. syntax.
 Sentences of a similar structure disrupt the flow and creates an awful rhythm.
-Short sentences increase the pace as well as tension, are effective at hitting home points, or signaling a change in tone.
+Short sentences increase the pace as well as tension, are effective at hitting home points, or signalling a change in tone.
 A short sentence I’d say is one less than half a line.
 Be warned: do not overuse them.
 A short sentence packs a punch, and you don’t want to bludgeon your reader.
 For an example of short sentences used well, check out Anna Smith Spark’s debut novel The Court of Broken Knives.
-Then come the medium length sentences—one to two lines—which keeps the pace at a steady level.
+Then come the medium-length sentences—one to two lines—which keeps the pace at a steady level.
 Anything over two lines and I’d say that’s a pretty long sentence.
 Long sentences are useful for pieces of description, slowing the pace or reducing tension.
 You can even be clever and use them to throw the reader off-guard.
 Watch out for your use of commas too and keep an eye on syllables.
 Read your work aloud to reveal these problems.

 - Trust your reader.
-At some stage we’ve all been guilty of holding the reader’s hand.
+At some stage, we’ve all been guilty of holding the reader’s hand.
 Seek to create intrigue by withholding details.

 - Avoid clichés.
 It cheapens your writing and gives the reader the impression of laziness.

 - When constructing a sentence, Orwell states that a scrupulous writer ought to ask these questions:

 What am I trying to say?

 What words will express it?